 The village of Vashisht is another attraction of Manali, known for its sandstone temples and natural springs.
 According to a local legend, Lakshman, the brother of the Hindu deity Rama created the hot sulphur springs of Vashisht.
 Apart from these springs, tourists can explore Kala Guru and the Rama Temple located in the village.

 Travellers interested in sighting wildlife can visit the Great Himalayan National Park.
-It is home to the endangered bird species and the Western Tragopan, apart from 300 other species of birds and 30 species of mammals.
+It is home to the endangered bird species including the Western Tragopan, apart from 300 other species of birds and 30 species of mammals.

 Constructed around 1500 years back, the Jagganathi Devi Temple is a popular pilgrimage site in Manali.
-This temple is devoted to Bhuweneshawari, who is believed to be the sister of the Hindu deity, Vishnu.
+This temple is devoted to Bhuwaneshwari, who is believed to be the sister of the Hindu deity, Vishnu.
 The Raghunath Temple is another religious centre that must be visited.
 Dedicated to Raghunath Ji, the temple showcases the amalgamation of Pahari, a broad generalisation of groups of people living in the Himalayan foothills towards the north of India, and Pyramidal style of architecture.

-Manali is also famed as an ideal destination to enjoy numerous adventurous sports and activities including Mountaineering, mountain biking, River rafting, trekking, Zorbing, and Paragliding.
-The popular Trekking trails present here include the Deo Tibba Base Camp, Pin Parvati Pass, Beas Kund, SAR Pass, Chandrakhani, Brachial, and BAL Tal Lake.
+Manali is also famed as an ideal destination to enjoy numerous adventurous sports and activities including Mountaineering, Mountain biking, River rafting, trekking, Zorbing, and Paragliding.
+The popular Trekking trails present here include the Deo Tibba Base Camp, Pin Parvati Pass, Beas Kund, Sar Pass, Chandrakhani, Brachial, and Bal Tal Lake.

 The regions of Rohtang Pass, Ladakh, and Lahaul - Spiti of Manali provide ample opportunities to travellers interested in mountain biking.
-As the mountain roads are clear of snow from June to September, it is considered as the best time for taking up Mountain biking.
+As the mountain roads are clear of snow from June to September, it is considered as the best time for taking up mountain biking.